Skip to Content

 Chopped vegetables in a bowl.

-Step 2: Combine the vegetables with lemon juice, olive oil, salt, and black pepper.
+Step 2: Add the lemon juice, olive oil, salt, and pepper.
+Toss to combine.

 Expert Tips

-• Use fresh vegetables and herbs to prepare the classic summer salad.
+• Fresh is best.
+Prioritize using fresh vegetables and herbs to prepare the classic summer salad.

-• Consider peeling the cucumbers and scooping out the seeds and soft center if using English cucumbers.
+• Prepare the cucumbers.
+Consider peeling the cucumbers and scooping out the seeds if using English cucumbers.

-If you enjoy the salad, pair it with one of these dinner recipes!
+If you enjoy this fresh Jerusalem salad, pair it with one of these dinner recipes!

 Serve the simple salad dish with savory meals like boneless leg of lambmaqlubamusakhan, or qidreh.
 It’s a perfect side dish for kabobs and other grilled meat entrees such as shish tawookchicken kabobs, or grilled chicken drumsticks.